 - Advice the legal, accounting and tax issue and necessary regulations to the Board of Directors.

-- Oversee the Board of Directors' activities.
+- Oversee and take care of the Board of Directors' activities.

 - Coordinate the concerned party as to ensure the implementation of the resolutions of the Board of Directors.

-If any director has significant conflict of interest in any agenda, such director shall not attend the meeting during the consideration of that agenda.
+If any Director has significant conflict of interest in any agenda, such Director shall not attend the meeting during the consideration of that agenda.

 In addition, the Board of Directors' minimum quorum for meeting resolution must not be less than two third of total number of Directors.